Flawless Hamilton powers to his first Monza victory

 9 September, 2012

-Sep.9 (Apex) From the moment the red lights went out Lewis Hamilton looked most likely to win the Italian Grand Prix as he powered into a lead which he only briefly relinquished during the pitstop period, to claim his first win at the legendary Monza circuit.
+Sep.9 (GP247) From the moment the red lights went out Lewis Hamilton looked most likely to win the Italian Grand Prix as he powered into a lead which he only briefly relinquished during the pitstop period, to claim his first win at the legendary Monza circuit.

 The McLaren driver crossed the finish line 4.3 seconds ahead of Sergio Perez who drove a sensational race to take second place, for Sauber, after carving his way through the field from 11th on the grid, overtaking both Ferrari’s within sight of the finish line.